(n.) an early morning shift; an earlier than normal start to the working day

 Lobster shift was Word of the Day earlier this week on HH, essentially defined as “an early start to the day”.

-Also known as the lobster trick, the term lobster shift is thought to have originated among early-starting newspaper journalists in turn-of-the-century New York, before coming to be used more broadly of anyone whose working day starts early, or who is compelled to start their day somewhat earlier than normal.
+Also known as the lobster trick, the term lobster shift is thought to have originated among early-starting newspaper journalists in early 1900s New York, before coming to be used more broadly of anyone whose working day starts early, or who is compelled to start their day somewhat earlier than normal.